Message from the Director

 On behalf of the Department, I extend to you a warm welcome and sincerest regards – please enjoy your time at Carleton University.

-He joined Carleton University in January 1995 and over the past 20+ years has worked in several progressive management positions within the Department of University Safety including Shift Manager, Community Safety Coordinator, Operations Manager and most recently Assistant Director (2010 to present).
-Prior to joining Carleton University, he spent seven (7) years with the Ontario Ministry of Natural Resources in parks and fish and wildlife enforcement where he was designated as both a Park Warden and Deputy Conservation Officer.
+Brian joined Carleton University in January 1995 and for more than 20 years has worked in several progressive management positions within the Campus Safety Services including Shift Manager, Community Safety Coordinator, Operations Manager and Assistant Director (2010 to 2017).
+Prior to joining Carleton University, he spent seven years with the Ontario Ministry of Natural Resources in parks and fish and wildlife enforcement where he was designated as both a Park Warden and Deputy Conservation Officer.
 Brian earned a B.Admin. degree from Lakehead University and a diploma in Business Administration – Marketing from Sir Sandford Fleming College.
 He holds Special Constable status at Carleton University, as conferred by the Ottawa Police Services Board, and has attained the Certified Protection Professional (CPP) designation from ASIS International Professional Certification Board.

 Brian is a promoter of integrating systems and leveraging technology to provide enhanced service offerings/solutions and convenient service delivery methods to end users.
 He is a member of the International Association of Campus Law Enforcement Administrators (IACLEA), the American Society for Industrial Security (ASIS International), the Ontario Association of College and University Security Administrators (OACUSA), and serves on several university committees and is an active community volunteer and leader.
 He is a strong proponent of community-based policing and is committed to providing a professional, ethical and accountable service responsive to the needs of the Carleton University community.